Linux Reader for Windows

 To run Linux Reader from a USB drive:

-2. Create a folder on your flash drive.
+2. Create a folder on your USB flash drive.

-3. Extract the contents of the .exe to the folder on you created (I use 7-zip to do this).
+3. Extract the contents of the .exe to the folder on you created (I used 7-Zip Portable for this).

 4. Click LinuxReader.exe from your flash drive to run the program.